cornershopcreative-archive/encore/cms/assets/plugins/media-deduper/readme.txt

 == Changelog ==
+= 1.3.1 =
+* Bugfix: Fixing an issue that caused attachments to be listed as "duplicates" even after all identical attachments had been deleted.

 = 1.3 =
 * Refactoring PHP to take advantage of WP 4.7's new hooks for handling bulk actions.
 * Minor improvements to 'success' messages displayed after a bulk action has been performed on a set of duplicate attachments.